J-Vaughan/SAR-GE/README.md

 > IMPORTANT: If you are currently taking AERO 3841, you are *not* permitted to
 > use any part of this project to help you, for risk of academic misconduct.

-This repository is meant to showcase my analysis and writing skills.
-And, just for fun, I'm going to try to do all of this with free, open-source software.
+This repository is meant to showcase my analysis and writing skills. ~~And, just for fun, I'm going to try to do all of this with free, open-source software.~~ Why not use the tools given to me?
+I'll be using Ansys STK 12 and SolidWorks 2024.

 ## Mission Statement